digitalcredentials/sign-and-verify/README.md

 - `DIGEST_ALGORITHMS` - a comma-delimited list of acceptable digest algorithms (optional, default: `sha256,sha512`)
 - `HMAC_SECRET` - set to the shared HMAC secret to require [HMAC signing](https://tools.ietf.org/html/draft-ietf-httpbis-message-signatures-00) of the request via the `Signature` header (optional, default: `null`)
 - `HMAC_REQUIRED_HEADERS` - a comma-delimited list of headers that are required to be in the HMAC signature (optional, default: `date,digest`)
+- `DB_USER` - database client username
+- `DB_PASS` - database client password
+- `DB_HOST` - database client hostname

 2. Copy `.env.example` to `.env`, which `npm run start` will pick up, to test these values.

+3. Modify the `DatabaseClient` class in `./src/database.ts` to suit your organization's DBMS deployment infrastructure

-3. Implement the `credentialRequestHandler` method in `./src/issuer-helper.ts`
+4. Modify the `credentialRequestHandler` method in `./src/issuer-helper.ts` to suit your organization's DBMS deployment infrastructure

 NOTE: the `DID_SEED` included as an example is just for your reference.
 Do not check in production did seeds, private keys, or the equivalent.